YBCS/RPS_GA/README.md

     - To think about
         - [] if I introduce obstacles, I will really know if this env is actully learning
         - [] what If I introduce some sort of health meter ?
+        - [] why does my agents dont move towards left as much

     - we can use Array.slice() to get a copy of an Array